QueenMary100/SpectraVox/README.md

 We were inspired by:

+*We were deeply moved to come up with the solution when we noticed that out of every 7 children in a group , 2 have down syndrome but only one or none manage to get standard education , thus millions to billions of kids world wide are left unaided and can't support themself and have to mostly rely on assistance.
 *   The unique learning profiles of students with Down syndrome, who benefit from repetition, multi-sensory input (visual, audio), and positive reinforcement.
 *   The dedication of teachers and guardians who spend countless hours adapting standard curriculum.
 *   The potential for AI to automate content simplification, create personalized learning paths, and provide valuable insights into a student's progress and well-being.